square/Listable/README.md

 }
 ```

 Continuing the example from above, an implementation of `SubtitleItemAppearance` might look like this.
-We'll assume a
+We'll assume a theme is passed to ensure the appearance matches the look of the app.

 ```swift
 struct SubtitleItemAppearance : ItemElementAppearance